khushwin0303/scheme-interpreter/README.md

 * cond
 * assoc

 It also allows the for user-defined functions.
+Instructions to run the program are in the Makefile.